dinesh6372/Practice_temp/README.md

 # Practice_temp
-This is a repo for my personal practice in college practical
+This is a repo for my personal practice